 Network Requirements

-Using Chainguard Images with firewalls, access control lists, and proxies
+Using Chainguard Containers with firewalls, access control lists, and proxies

-This document provides an overview of network requirements for using Chainguard Images.
-To use Chainguard tools and Images in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.
+This document provides an overview of network requirements for using Chainguard Containers.
+To use Chainguard tools and Containers in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.

-Chainguard Images do not call Chainguard services while running, so no network changes would be required to the runtime environment.
+Chainguard Containers do not call Chainguard services while running, so no network changes would be required to the runtime environment.
 Review the Notes column for more info on each Hostname.

-This table lists the DNS hostnames, associated ports, and protocols that will need to be allowed through firewalls and proxies to use Chainguard Images:
+This table lists the DNS hostnames, associated ports, and protocols that will need to be allowed through firewalls and proxies to use Chainguard Containers:

 HostnamePortProtocolNotes